 Surface Book 2 – Best Portable Windows laptop for Autocad

 While the units we have reviewed above come with bulky designs, this model is one of the lightest and most portable options on the market.
-Despite the portable design, the laptop comes with hardware that allows it stand toe-to-toe with workstations.
+Despite the portable design, the laptop comes with hardware that allows it to stand toe-to-toe with workstations.

 The Surface line of laptops from Microsoft is renowned for the sleek, portable, and attractive design, and this model is certainly no exception.